 Oesophago-gastrectomy / extended total gastrectomy

 If the cancer has spread to your stomach, the upper part of your stomach can be removed, as well as the affected part of your oesophagus.
 This is called an oesophago-gastrectomy.
 A piece of bowel may be used to join the remaining part of your oesophagus to your small bowel.

 During the surgery your surgeon will take out some of the lymph nodes from around your oesophagus.
 This is called lymphadenectomy.
-If the lymph nodes contain cancer, removing them can help to stop it spreading.
+If the lymph nodes contain cancer, removing them can help to stop it spreading and may help guide further treatment.
 The lymph nodes removed will be looked at under a microscope to give your doctor more information about the stage of your cancer.